 - As of "The Stone", her history has been revealed in flashback: she's been around almost as long as the Earth itself, and most of the time in which she wasn't encased in rock has been spent wandering the planet or, more recently, teaching and guiding others.
 Even so, Jones outright says that she doesn't know what she is.

-- Also Bun-bun.
+- Bun-bun.
 A badass talking rabbit with a bad attitude, a switchblade, and a glock he pulls out from nowhere.
 The only clues we've had to his past so far is that he's been thrown out of time once before by Santa Claus, his mother was probably killed in front of his eyes, and he was put back into the right timeline by Uncle Time who admits it was just somewhere in the right 'ballpark'.
+At least until it's revealed that he, along with Santa, used to be one of the Mohkadun gods.

 - The closest thing Ruby Quest has to a full-fledged antagonist is Ace, a mysterious hulking bruiser wearing a bird mask.
 What little is divulged about him (he used to work as an orderly at the Metal Glen before going berserk, he was actually excavated from the bottom of the ocean, and his real face looks like a mass of writhing tentacles) fails to explain the questions of what he is and who he really works for.